Economy of Tuvalu: Tuvalu Trust Fund

-The Tuvalu Trust Fund (TTF) was established in 1987 by the United Kingdom, Australia, New Zealand with about A$27 million in capital.
-The TTF, a prudently managed overseas investment fund, has contributed roughly (A$79 million), 15% of the annual government budget each year since 1990.
+The TTF was established in 1987 by the United Kingdom, Australia, New Zealand with about A$27 million in capital.
+The TTF, a prudently managed overseas investment fund, has contributed roughly (A$79 million), 15% of the annual government budget each year between 1990 and 2014.
 With a capital value of about 3.5 times GDP, the TTF provides an important cushion for Tuvalu's volatile income sources from fishing and royalties from the sale of the dot-TV domain.

-The IMF 2014 Country Report noted the market value of the TTF dropped during the global financial crisis, however by 2014 the total value of the fund had recovered to more than $A140 million (3.5 times of GDP).
+The IMF 2014 Country Report noted the market value of the TTF dropped during the Great Recession, however by 2014 the total value of the fund had recovered to more than $A140 million (3.5 times GDP).
 In 2018 the TTF amounted to about A$179 million.
 In 2021 the TTF amounted to about A$192 million.
+In 2021 the market value of the TTF rose by 12 percent to its highest level on record (261 percent of GDP).
+However, the volatility in global equity markets in 2022 resulted in the TTF’s value falling to A$191 million.

 The capital of the Trust Fund is known as the “A Account”.
 The "B Account" or “Consolidated Investment Fund” (CIF) is a revolving “buffer account” that receives funds from the returns or “disbursements” of the "A Account".
 The operation of the Trust Fund through two accounts assists in stabilising the long-term financial situation of the Government of Tuvalu as well as addressing short-term budget needs.
 The "B Account", which belongs exclusively to the Government, holds income distributions from the "A Account" until funds are needed to be used for the national budget.
 It, therefore, serves as a buffer against the volatility of the ‘A Account’ returns, i.e., during years when there are no returns or low returns.
 Brian Bell, a member of the Tuvalu Trust Fund Advisory Committee from the inception of the Trust Fund in 1987 to 2002, describes the purpose of the Trust Fund as being: